pixelgrb/esphome-emporia-vue-utility/docs/protocol-meter-reading.md

 Bytes 41 and 43 (24 bit signed int, LSB)

 The power being sent or consumed at this moment.
 This is in watts for me but I know in the V2 payload that there is a `MeterDiv`, which means `PowerVal` might be a multiplication of the real wattage.
 If V7 also has this behavior then `MeterDiv` must have a value of 1 in my readings.
 So, `MeterDiv` might be byte 2, 13, 23, or 27.

+#### EnergyCostUnit(?)

+Bytes 34 and 35 LSB

+Usually `0xE803`, which is `0x03E8` = `1000`.
+Continuing the V2 theorization that this is the number of watt-hour units per "cost unit".
+Since people are typically charged per kWh, this value is typically 1000.

+This value is not currently used in the code.

 #### Incrementor